 - cut down on lesson preparation time and free you up to focus more on active language instruction, especially once children are confident in carrying out the routines you establish;

-- provide a framework in which to create a positive socio-affective atmosphere in your lessons and develop relationships with all children based on care, mutual respect and trust.
+- provide a framework to create a positive socio-affective atmosphere in your lessons and develop relationships with all children based on care, mutual respect and trust.

 How to make the most of learning routines